 Sometimes add-ons can have certain glitches, and if the developers are aware of this, they’ll release a new patch soon.

 6. Update your system

 - Open Settings.
 You can do that quickly by using Windows Key + I shortcut.

 - When the Settings app opens, navigate to the Windows Update section.

 - Now click the Check for updates button in the right pane.

 If any updates are available, they’ll be downloaded automatically and installed.
 Once your system is up to date, be sure to check if the problem is still there.

-So these are our suggestions to get rid of the Subscription storage is full error in Edge.
-If you know another method, share it with us in the comments, so we can update the list.
+So these are our suggestions to get rid of various issues with AdBlock subscriptions.
+If you know of any other methods, feel free to share them with us in the comments so we can update the list.